-two-dimensional case, we generalized the method and tested it on the 16-dimensional fits from [10].
+fits from [19].
 Although the number of random starting points required in order to obtain a smooth NLL curve was larger in the 16-dimensional case than in the two-dimensional case (greater than 50 as opposed to less than 10), the method successfully avoided discontinuities in NLL.
-The results of this test are shown in Appendix E.
+The results of this test are shown in Appendix G.

-Although this approach is computationally feasible, it is still relatively computationally expensive (as the likelihood fit must be run m times for each scan point, where m is the number of random starting points).
+Although this approach is computationally feasible, it is still relatively computationally expensive (as the likelihood fit must be run x times for each scan point, where x is the number of random starting points).
 In the future, it would be interesting to optimize the approach by considering methods of sampling the space more efficiently.
 For example, one idea would be to first identify a set of distinct local minima in the space, and using a set of points from these local minima as the starting values instead of choosing the starting points randomly from the full space.